-“We’ve all seen the movies where the murderers or monsters all dress up like clowns,” Buterin says as cast and crew prepare for the day’s filming.
-“I wanted to have a serial killer OF clowns.
+“We’ve all seen the movies where the murderers or monsters all dress up like clowns,” Buterin said as cast and crew prepared for the day’s filming.
+“I wanted to have a serial killer of clowns.
 It’s never been done before.
 No one has ever made the clowns the victims.”

-“It’s kind of like a dream come true and my worst nightmare all at the same time,” he adds.
+“It’s kind of like a dream come true and my worst nightmare all at the same time,” he said.

 He got his start in filmmaking 13 years ago in the 48 Hour Film Project, in which teams have 48 hours to write, shoot and edit a short film.